Leicester City and South Leicestershire

 Other related deaths

-Concerns summary Outdated glass in older rented properties poses a significant safety risk as there is no legal requirement for landlords to proactively check or replace it unless it breaks or during refurbishment.
+Concerns summary (AI summary) Outdated glass in older rented properties poses a significant safety risk as there is no legal requirement for landlords to proactively check or replace it unless it breaks or during refurbishment.

 Janet Goodacre